iTwin/itwinjs-core/docs/learning/WriteAConnector.md

     const key = scope + sourceItem.id.toLowerCase();
 ```

+Also refer to [Provenence in iModels](./Provenence-in-iModels) for more information about ExternalSource and related classes.

 ###### Case 2 : Id mapping

 Id mapping is a way of looking up the data in the iModel that corresponds to a given piece of source data.
 If the source data has stable, unique IDs, then Id mapping could be straightforward.